halworsen/BetterTabMenu/README.md

 ----

-Better Tab Menu is a Payday 2 mod which aims to improve the game's tab menu by getting rid of all the unnecessarities, and add relevant, desirable information.
+Better Tab Menu is a Payday 2 mod which aims to improve the game's tab menu by getting rid of all the unnecessary information, adding relevant, desirable information instead.

 #### Installation